binaryphile/fluentfp/README.md

 **Highlights**:

--   Provides options types for the built-ins such as `option.String`, `option.Int`, etc.
+-   Provides option types for the built-ins such as `option.String`, `option.Int`, etc.
 -   Methods of `To[Type]` for mapping and `Or` for extracting a value or alternative.

 **Example**: